rsby/spring-cloud-credstash/README.md

 # Spring Cloud CredStash
-A read-only Spring Cloud CredStash library for retrieving application properties from a CredStash store.
+A read-only Spring Cloud library for retrieving application properties from a CredStash store.
 As opposed to a Docker/container solution, Spring Cloud CredStash enables full Spring property, profile and Boot integration, reducing the friction for per-environment and local developer configuration.
 This maintains